The latest from Wilderness Motorhomes – news, motorhome reviews, new model arrivals, industry updates, travel tips and inspiring owner stories.

 In this blog, we discuss what to look for when buying a used motorhome with solar panels.
 We touch on rigid and flexible solar panels, and the quality of the panels, solar controller, and habitation battery.
 We also chat about the electrical certificate of fitness, the wiring that connects everything together, and whether a portable solar panel may be your best solution.

-This review was written by Paul Owen and originally published in the …As you pull into a beachside freedom camping site for the evening you notice the battery on your mobile device is almost drained.
+How does Bürstner fit four beds, a liveable lounge, a large garage, and …As you pull into a beachside freedom camping site for the evening you notice the battery on your mobile device is almost drained.
 Thankfully your recreational vehicle has an inverter onboard which can draw power from your motorhome’s 12 volt (V) battery storage — reviving your phone.

 In this blog, we discuss what an inverter is, different types of inverters and how to match one to your motorhoming needs.
 We also look at how many watts (W) you’ll likely require and how to prevent battery damage when using your inverter.